-We had \$722 million, \$815 million and \$757 million of unrecognized tax benefits as of December 31, 2012, 2011, and 2010 respectively.
-If recognized, \$722 million would be recorded as a component of income tax expense as of December 31, 2012.
-For the year ended December 31, 2012, the Company decreased its unrecognized tax benefits by \$93 million due to the expiration of various statute of limitations and settlements with tax authorities, partially offset by adjustments related to our ongoing assessment of the likelihood and amount of potential outcomes of current and future examinations.
-For the year ended December 31, 2011, the Company increased its unrecognized tax benefits by \$58 million due to additional reserves for various international and U.S. tax audit matters, partially offset by adjustments related to our ongoing assessment of the likelihood and amount of potential outcomes of current and future examinations, the expiration of various statute of limitations, and settlements with tax authorities.
+We had \$815 million, \$757 million and \$720 million of unrecognized tax benefits as of December 31, 2011, 2010, and 2009 respectively.
+If recognized, \$815 million would be recorded as a component of income tax expense as of December 31, 2011.
+For the years ended December 31, 2011 and 2010, the Company increased its unrecognized tax benefits by \$58 million and \$37 million, respectively, due to additional reserves for various international and U.S. tax audit matters, partially offset by adjustments related to our ongoing assessments of the likelihood and amount of potential outcomes of current and future examinations, the expiration of various statute of limitations, and settlements with tax authorities.
 The following table summarizes the activity related to our unrecognized tax benefits:

-2012 2011 2010 Change in unrecognized tax benefits: Balance at beginning of year \$ 815 \$ 757 \$ 720 Gross increases related to current period tax positions 25 46 37 Gross increases related to prior periods tax positions 44 327 84 Gross decreases related to prior periods tax positions (62) (56) (41) Decrease related to settlements with tax authorities (40) (237) (23) Expiration of the statute of limitations for the assessment of taxes (64) (12) (8) Foreign currency translation 4 (10) (12) Balance at end of year \$ 722 \$ 815 \$ 757
+2 2011 2010 2009 Change in unrecognized tax benefits: Balance at beginning of year \$ 757 \$ 720 \$ 671 Gross increases related to current period tax positions 46 37 86 Gross increases related to prior periods tax positions 327 84 86 Gross decreases related to prior periods tax positions (56) (41) (77) Decrease related to settlements with tax authorities (237) (23) (44) Expiration of the statute of limitations for the assessment of taxes (12) (8) (8) Foreign currency translation (10) (12) 6 Balance at end of year \$ 815 \$ 757 \$ 720

 Generally, our uncertain tax positions are related to tax years that remain subject to examination by the relevant tax authorities.
-The following table summarizes these open tax years by major jurisdiction as of December 31, 2012:
+The following table summarizes these open tax years by major jurisdiction as of December 31, 2011:

 Open Tax Year

 Jurisdiction Examination in progress Examination not yet initiated

-United States(1) 2001 - 2011 2005 - 2012
+United States (1) 2001-2009 2005-2011

-United Kingdom N/A 2011 - 2012
+United Kingdom N/A 2010-2011

-Canada(1) 2006 - 2010 2011 - 2012

-Germany(1) 2004 - 2009 2010 - 2012
+Canada (1) 2006-2010 2011

+Germany (1) 2004-2009 2010-2011

-France 2009 - 2011 2000 - 2008, 2012
+France 2009-2010 2000-2008, 2011

-Netherlands 2009 2010 - 2012
+Netherlands 2007-2009 2010-2011

-Australia N/A 2009 - 2012
+Australia N/A 2009-2011

-China 2009 - 2010 2006 - 2008, 2011 - 2012

-India 2000-2010 2011 - 2012

-Italy 2005 - 2011 2012
+China 2009-2010 2006-2008, 2011

+India 2000-2009 2010-2011

-(1) Includes federal as well as state, provincial or similar local jurisdictions, as applicable.
+(1) includes federal as well as state, provincial or similar local jurisdictions, as applicable.

-Based on the outcome of these examinations, or as a result of the expiration of statute of limitations for specific jurisdictions, it is reasonably possible that certain unrecognized tax benefits for tax positions taken on previously filed tax returns will materially change from those recorded as liabilities for uncertain tax positions in our financial statements.
+Based on the outcome of these examinations, or as a result of the expiration of statute of limitations for specific jurisdictions, it is reasonably possible that the related unrecognized tax benefits for tax positions taken regarding previously filed tax returns will materially change from those recorded as liabilities for uncertain tax positions in our financial statements.
 In addition, the outcome of these examinations may impact the valuation of certain deferred tax assets (such as net operating losses) in future periods.
 Based on the number of tax years currently under audit by the relevant U.S federal, state and foreign tax authorities, the Company anticipates that several of these audits may be finalized in the foreseeable future.
-However, based on the status of these examinations, the protocol of finalizing audits by the relevant taxing authorities, and the possibility that the Company might challenge certain audit findings (which could include formal legal proceedings), at this time it is not possible to estimate the impact of such changes, if any, to previously recorded uncertain tax positions.
+However, based on the status of these examinations, the protocol of finalizing audits by the relevant taxing authorities, and the possibility that the Company might challenge certain audit findings (which could include formal legal proceedings), at this time it is not possible to estimate the impact of any amount of such changes, if any, to previously recorded uncertain tax positions.

-Unrecognized tax benefits for examinations in progress were \$443 million, \$482 million and \$274 million, as of December 31, 2012, 2011, and 2010, respectively.
-The decrease from 2011 to 2012 is primarily due to the expiration of various statute of limitations and settlements with tax authorities.
-The increase from 2010 to 2011 is primarily due to an increase in tax examinations.
-Estimated interest and penalties related to the underpayment of income taxes are classified as a component of Tax Expense in the Consolidated Statement of Operations and totaled \$37 million, \$63 million and \$33 million for the years ended December 31, 2012, 2011, and 2010, respectively.
-Accrued interest and penalties were \$284 million, \$247 million and \$183 million, as of December 31, 2012, 2011, and 2010, respectively.
+Unrecognized tax benefits for examinations in progress were \$482 million, \$274 million and \$261 million, as of December 31, 2011, 2010, and 2009, respectively.
+These increases are primarily due to an increase in tax examinations.
+Estimated interest and penalties related to the underpayment of income taxes are classified as a component of Tax Expense in the Consolidated Statement of Operations and totaled \$63 million, \$33 million and \$13 million for the years ended December 31, 2011, 2010, and 2009, respectively.
+Accrued interest and penalties were \$247 million, \$183 million and \$150 million, as of December 31, 2011, 2010, and 2009, respectively.